Banata

 "Invalid username format"

 The username does not meet the validation rules.
-Ensure the username:
+Make sure it:

 • Contains only lowercase letters, numbers, underscores, and hyphens